jericho1ne/cms-portfolio/README.md

 ### What's next
 - SEO stuff: How to edit robots.txt, how to set opengraph image
 - Video embeds as part of Rich Text field
+- Add contentful webhooks to trigger Vercel rebuild on content updates
-- Clean up the mess that tailwind left behind.
+- Backburner: clean up the mess that tailwind left behind